Receding Gums & Receding Gums Treatment

 Gum disease is the primary cause of gum recession.
 Food debris, mainly food caught at the gum line, can fuel bacteria that destroy soft tissues.
 As the gum recession progresses, hard-to-clean pockets can trap even more debris and fuel even more bacteria growth.
 That’s why catching and treating gum recession early is essential.
 Or, better yet, by maintaining proper dental hygiene, gum disease can be prevented before it has a chance to lead to gum recession.

 A lack of proper dental hygiene is just one factor that can lead to gum recession.
-Other factors include diet, genetic predisposition for periodontal disease, overly aggressive tooth brushing, hormonal fluctuations, tobacco, alcohol, grinding teeth or bruxism, and malocclusion.
+Other factors include diet, a genetic predisposition for periodontal disease, overly aggressive tooth brushing, hormonal fluctuations, tobacco, alcohol, grinding teeth or bruxism, and malocclusion.

 8 Most Common Reasons for Receding Gums